We have updated our Wellness Surcharge to go to the co-op and crew. The team

-For repeat catering customers, the fee is reduced to 10%.
+For repeat catering customers, the catering fee is reduced to 10%.
 We have a $40 minimum delivery charge so smaller orders can also be delivered, if needed.
 Please email us to inquire at catering@aSliceOfNY.com.

 No, our cheese is not from California.
 We only use part‐skim premium mozzarella cheese from the Grande Cheese Company in Wisconsin.
 It is the best cheese money can buy and what most pizza shops in NY use.
 Why?
 Because it tastes the best and is the most consistent high quality cheese available.
 We order hundreds of pounds of cheese a week.
 They come in 54 pound cases, in eight 7-pound blocks, directly from the company and shred them at the shop daily so you get the freshest ingredients possible.